 What is Art Therapy?

-Art therapy encourages the exploration and externalization of feelings by using various materials.
+Art therapy encourages the exploration and externalization of feelings by using various art materials.

-Creating artwork in a session leads to a deeper understanding of inner thoughts and emotions.
-It can spark self-expression, foster healing and create personal growth.
-It invites containment.
+Creating artwork leads to a deeper understanding of inner thoughts and emotions.
+It can spark self-expression, foster healing, and create personal growth.

 Art therapy is a form of non-verbal communication, and can be helpful when processing difficult experiences.
-It allows for self-expression and storytelling.
+It allows for containment.

-Safely externalizing and processing trauma reduces shame and fear.
+Safely processing trauma reduces shame and fear.
 It brings balance to the mind/body system by integrating past experiences in a safe way.

 “Art enables us to find ourselves and lose ourselves at the same time.”